 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
+We have also adopted the 'Thrive Approach' across school for all children.

 If your child still needs extra support, with your permission the SENDCo. will access further support through outside agencies.